ekataglobal/solrcloud_manager/README.md

 Provides easy SolrCloud cluster management.

-Command-line syntax, with extra protection against doing Bad Things, for example:
+Command-line syntax, with extra protection against doing Bad Things.
+Some example Bad Things this helps with:

 * deleting the last replica for a given slice
 * creating a collection that doesn't reference a known config in ZK